Last Updated: December 5, 2025

 Now on to Airscale.

 When I first signed up for an Airscale trial, I liked how simple and easy it was to navigate around.
-Now, it wasn’t the prettiest UI by any means (definitely not easy on the eyes like Clay/Freckle), but I appreciate simple UIs!
+It wasn’t the prettiest UI by any means (definitely not as visually polished as Clay or Freckle), but I appreciate simple UIs.

-Right away, after I signed up, I see 3 tabs: Find people, Find Companies, and Monitor.
+Right away, after I signed up, I saw 3 tabs: Find people, Find Companies, and Monitor.

-Airscale has more options than Freckle.io to build your initial list.
-Almost as many as Clay.
+Airscale has more options than Freckle.io for sales prospecting and building your initial list of prospects, and almost as many as Clay.
 For instance, you can extract Sales Navigator search results directly, scrape LinkedIn post likers and commenters, or extract leads from Apollo.

-I tried scraping all the people who liked one of my recent posts, as a test, and Airscale handled it just fine.
-It returned the first and last name, the company they were from, and other details (though I had to pay to enrich all of their emails/phone numbers, as I couldn’t so during the trial)
+I tried scraping all the people who liked one of my recent posts as a test, and Airscale handled it just fine.
+It returned the first and last name, the company they were from, and other details (though I had to pay to enrich all of their emails/phone numbers, as I couldn’t do so during the trial).

-Airscale also has a Google Maps scraper, that works great for finding local businesses.
+Airscale also has a Google Maps scraper that works well for finding local businesses.
 I searched for ‘financial advisors in the US’, and it returned a list of relevant companies back from Google Maps.

-All in all, Airscale really excels in helping you build your initial list.
+Overall, Airscale is particularly strong at helping you build your initial list.

 OK, let’s talk about integrations.
 Airscale claims to have 30 integrations, which is a bit less than Freckle.io.